skhemissa/Open-Source-CyberSOC/03_Identify.md

 > Open source solution:
 > - [OpenVAS](https://www.openvas.org/).
+> - [Grype](https://github.com/anchore/grype): a vulnerability scanner for container images and filesystems

 This service includes security bulletins processing sent by vendors and CERT (Take a look to the example provided in the “Core Components” section).